 The EYFS Curriculum for PE (Physical Development) Gross motor skills provide the foundation for developing healthy bodies and social and emotional well- being.
 Fine motor control and precision helps with hand-eye co-ordination.
 At Crayke as well as having 2 PE sessions a week, children take part in daily ‘Go-Noodle’ and ‘Dough disco’ sessions as well as taking part in physical activities throughout the day in their continuous provision time and engaging in a weekly forest school session onsite.
 Cross curricular links enable PE activities to take place during literacy and maths.

 KS1 & KS2:

-Using the National Curriculum and the Essentials Curriculum (see attached), we follow a rolling 2 year programme (Year A and Year B) This ensures that all key topics are covered and supports the progression of skills across our mixed age classes.
+Using the National Curriculum and Complete PE (see attached), we follow a rolling 2 year programme (Year A and Year B) This ensures that all key topics are covered and supports the progression of skills across our mixed age classes.

 In KS1 curriculum focusses on fundamental key skills to develop early stages of tactical awareness and physical fitness elements of agility, balance and coordination through the introduction.

 Curriculum content includes ball skills and team games, gymnastics and dance activities.
 Children are introduced to the early stages of games, gymnastics, dance, outdoor and adventurous and athletics.